|

 St Kentigern |

-district.
-The box pews have been made into ordinary wooden ones.
-Has a panelled
+The old box pews have been made into ordinary wooden

 |